COVID-19 Vaccine

 As part of the fall campaign, people can get their flu vaccine at the same time as their COVID-19 vaccine in most locations.

-Starting in early October, invitations to book an appointment for COVID-19 and/or influenza vaccines will be sent through the Get Vaccinated system.
-If you haven’t already, visit www.getvaccinated.gov.bc.ca to register.
+Public Health and Community Pharmacies Clinics: Starting October 8, invitations to book an appointment for COVID-19 and/or influenza vaccines will be sent through the Get Vaccinated system.
+If you haven’t already register online.
 Once registered, you will receive a text, phone call or e-mail when it’s your turn to book an appointment.

-Age Vaccine Provider How to Book an Appointment Reminders
+Age Vaccine Provider How To Book An Appointment Reminders

-6 months to 11 years Public Health
+6 months to 11 years Public Health Get Vaccinated

 • Bring your BC Services Card (or other government ID) to your appointment

-• Wear a short sleeved shirt
+• Wear a short-sleeved shirt

-12+ years Community Pharmacy or Public Health
+12 + years Community Pharmacy or Public Health Get Vaccinated

-Some primary care providers and other community vaccine providers will offer COVID-19 vaccines starting in mid-late October.
+Other Community Vaccine Providers: Some primary care providers and other community vaccine providers will offer COVID-19 vaccines starting in mid-late October.
 Contact your primary care provider or other vaccine provider for more information.

 News & Events